mmzelic/modbusServer/README.md

 ## Troubleshooting

+* **Firewall Issues:** If external clients cannot connect when using `0.0.0.0`, ensure that you have opened the target port (default `502`) in your Windows/OS Firewall for inbound connections.
 * **Address Already in Use / Permission Denied:** If the server fails to start on port `502`, ensure you are not running another Modbus server.
-Note: On Linux/macOS, binding to ports below `1024` (like 502) requires `sudo` privileges.
-Alternatively, change the port to `5020` for local testing.
+On Linux/macOS, binding to ports below `1024` requires `sudo`.
+Alternatively, change the port to `5020`.